xuankimtran/docs-1/pages/katalon-studio/docs/supported-environments.md

 > Notes:
 > * We recommend using the latest version of Katalon Studio.
 Download the latest version from the Katalon website: [Katalon products](https://www.katalon.com/download/).
-> * From Katalon Studio version 7.9.0 onwards, we stop support KS versions for Windows 32-bit.
+> * From Katalon Studio version 7.9.0 onwards, we do not support 32-bit Windows systems.

 ## System requirements